-Program Year 4 Action Plan Citizen Participation response:
+Program Year 5 Action Plan Citizen Participation response:

-1. The City held two public forums (prior to the comment period) to get feedback from various community providers and citizens on 2007-08 Action Plans.
-Various human service agencies and non-profit organizations were directly contacted.
-A press release was sent out to all forms of the media and announcements were placed in the local newspapers, indicating that the public forum would be taking place.
-The public forums were held on Wednesday, February 28, 2007 at 11:30 a.m and 6:00 p.m.
+1-3.
+The City held two public forum sessions (prior to the comment period) to get feedback from various community providers and citizens about the 2008-09 Action Plans.
+Various human service agencies and non-profit organizations, Section 8 participants were directly contacted.
+A press release was sent out to all forms of the media, indicating that the public forum would be taking place.
+The public forums were held on Wednesday, March 5, 2008 at 11:30 a.m and 6:00 p.m.
+A total of 8 citizens, representing seven (7) human service organizations and one (1) neighborhood organization attend the sessions.